 Ordering and Shipping

-Many house plans available at The House Plan Shop can be shipped overseas or internationally.
-If you are not a resident of the United States or Canada, the international shipping rates will apply to your order.
-Delivery may take up to 3 weeks.
-Shipping charges vary per plan and are posted in the "Processing and Shipping" section of the plan page.
+Many house plans available at The House Plan Shop can be sold overseas or internationally.
+If you are not a resident of the United States or Canada, please contact us for plan package availability and processing and shipping rates.

 We make every effort to ensure your online shopping experience with The House Plan Shop is as secure as possible.
 When you place a home plan order online, all information is encrypted before sending it from our secure server to an automated payment-processing center that validates your credit card.
 Once your credit card has been charged, your order information is sent to the order-processing center without your credit card information.
 This ensures that your credit card information is never stored on our server and no one has access to it at any time.
 As for your privacy, your personal information is used only for our account management and is not sold or given to any other companies or organizations.